Hospital train: Lifeline Express of India

 The Lifeline Express is an example of a modern hospital train of a highly technologically advanced type.
 Operated by the Impact India Foundation since 1991, these trains have had a profound impact on Indian rural healthcare provision.

 Operating in India, across the extensive network of the Indian Railways, the Lifeline trains (known colloquially as "magic trains") move from town to town, remaining in a siding or platform at each town's railway station for perhaps a week or so, and providing advanced medical services (often beyond the capabilities of local medical centres) to those who apply for them, through a simple vetting or triage process, which ensures services are provided to those most likely to benefit.
 These trains include nursing wards, and full-scale operating theatres.
 They have resident medical and nursing staff, but for surgical procedures they rely upon the charitable provision of time and talents by Indian surgeons who spend some of their free time on board the trains for that purpose.

 Chinese eye hospital trains

 The state-owned China Railway company currently operates four eye hospital trains, the fourth and latest being operated through the CSR Corporation, and having entered service in early 2009 for the benefit of residents of the Sichuan Province.
 A range of ophthalmic surgeries, including the common cataract removal operation, can be provided free of charge on board the trains.

 Phelophepa Trains in South Africa

-The Phelophea trains have been founded 1994 and are sponsored by companies and private donors.
-They operate as mobile hospitals and have thus far reached 23 million people.
+The Phelophepa trains were founded in 1994 and are sponsored by companies and private donors, including the Colgate Palmolive Company.
+They operate as mobile hospitals and, as of As of 2019, have reached 20 million people.
+Each train serves four provinces each and spends two months in each province.
+Trains do onboard and community health programs.
+Services include basic healthcare, psychological counseling, dental, and vision.

 SNCF Hospital Train

 French railway SNCF adapted a five-unit TGV high-speed train in March 2020 for use as a mobile hospital in response to the COVID-19 pandemic.
-The train is used to transport COVID-19 patients to hospitals with open beds.
+The train is used to transport COVID-19 patients to hospitals with available beds.

+Rail Clinic in Indonesia

+The Rail Clinic train is a hospital train operated by the Indonesian state-owned railway company, Kereta Api Indonesia.
+The health services provided at the train include general check-ups, dental check-ups, pregnancy check-ups, laboratory tests, and pharmaceutical services.

+Alma hospital train

+Alma hospital train, which roughly translates to 'soul train', was a hospital train that operated in Argentina from at least 1980 to 2010.
+It treats children in the Northwest region of the country outside of cities.
+It reportedly left once a month, making 8–9 trips per year, each lasting 15 days with about 15 professional volunteers on board and helping roughly 500 to 600 children per trip.